vsoch/libabigail-python/abispack-lib/README.md

 ## What is the high level design?

-This is from discussion with @bwoodard.
+This is from discussion with @woodard.

 1. For each executable, we need to store a corpus_group